Drywall Mesh Tape - Chu's Packaging Supplies

 For more information, please visit yinuoqianjin.

-Our Chu’s Packaging Supplies Drywall Mesh Tape is ideal for repairing cracks, patching holes and mending seams common in plaster and drywall installation.
-A must have for contractors that want their remodel jobs to come out perfectly.
-Fiberglass mesh tape is a much stronger than the paper tape that is commonly used and it doesn’t tear, bubble, or shrink.
+Our Chu's Packaging Supplies Drywall Mesh Tape is ideal for repairing cracks, patching holes, and mending seams common in plaster and drywall installations.
+It's a must-have for contractors aiming for perfect remodel jobs.
+Fiberglass mesh tape is much stronger than the commonly used paper tape and doesn’t tear, bubble, or shrink.

 • Adhesive-backed self-adhering fiberglass mesh